Said the demi-divinity Disenchantment to the boy Bao-yu:

 I am 32 years old today… and counting.

-Over the next few months, I’m going to try and trace a sequence of key moments of my life so far, through to the events of 2020… and in so doing, attempt to turn the page into a new chapter.
+As soon as I can, I’m going to try and trace a sequence of key moments of my life so far, through to the events of 2020… and in so doing, attempt to turn the page into a new chapter.

 But no matter what happens in the future, it can’t change the pain of the past.